RaXx00n/CPE-it/README.md

 [testdata.ndjson](https://github.com/RaXx00n/cpeit/blob/main/cpeit-elk/testdata.ndjson) has been included for testing!

 9. In order to ingest your own data, you will need to configure senddata.py in the agent's files to one of the Logstash pipelines.

+By default the pipeline inputs are:

+path => "/home/kali/Desktop/official_cpe_dictionary_v2.3.xml"

+^ Download the CPE Dictionary from the NVD website and place it here to ingest the CPE dictionary for faster, offline searching using Elasticsearch.
+This can take some time to build as there will be over one million records.

+path => "/home/kali/Desktop/testdata.ndjson"

+^ This is the data including for testing.

+port => 5000

+^ This is where to point your senddata.py or other scripts to for ingesting Got-Combined.json